manubot/manubot-ai-editor/docs/custom-prompts.md

 The `ignores` list specifies files that should be skipped entirely during the revision process; they won't have the default prompt applied to them.

+## Example Configuration

+You can find an example of the `ai-revision_prompts.yaml` and `ai-revision_config.yaml` files in the `docs/example` directory of this repository.

+The prompts file, [`docs/example/ai-revision_prompts.yaml`](docs/example/ai-revision_prompts.yaml), contains some example prompts as well as a default prompt.
+The config file, [`docs/example/ai-revision_config.yaml`](docs/example/ai-revision_config.yaml), maps all `.md` files to the prompt with the identifier `default`.

+You can copy these two files into your manuscript's `content` directory to start using the custom prompts system, then modify them to suit your needs.

 ## Functionality Notes